 Royal National Theatre, London, Denys Lasdun

-4. Conclusion: which role can have the urban design and architecture?
+4. Conclusion: what is the role for urban design and architecture?

 In short, I consider our time as a transition era.
 In this time, as wrote above, we have loss the sacredness and, with it, the beauty as fragment of Divine.
 In this sense I have demonstrate different aspect derivate from this cultural decline.